AlessandroKuz/static-site-generator/README.md

     - recursive?
     - 1/2 level(s) deep?

-- [ ] Fix: the delimiters order inside ALLOWED_DELIMITERS matters to the way that inline elements are split into nodes and their type.
+- [ ] Fix: the delimiters order inside ALLOWED_INLINE_DELIMITERS matters to the way that inline elements are split into nodes and their type.
     - This needs a rework, especially in the future to allow nested blocks no matter the order

 - [ ] Update the docs to specify in detail what types are supported, which are currently not supported and so on

 - [ ] Add a mkdocs section for reference

 - [ ] Add support for Text splits for other types than TextType.TEXT.

 - [ ] Use pydantic for class definition